 - Provide final design comps and specifications for coding

-- Create templates for client-production of assets like team headshots, blog post images, etc
+- Create templates for production of assets like team headshots, blog post images, etc

-- Reviewing your work once coded (by the dev team) to check for errors
+- Review your work once coded (by the dev team) to check for errors

 - Very strong attention to detail

-- Maintain order in your Sketch files and set them up to be easy for the developer to work with
+- Maintain order in your design files and set them up to be easy for the developer to work with

 - Ability to create wireframes based on provided content strategy and plan (UX design experience) ← BIG BIG PLUS